Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 supreme court concerning matters of interpretation of corporate bylaws,

-charters, etc. in event of a dispute over their interpretation (when necessary),
+charters, etc. in event of a dispute over their interpretation (when

-misfeasance or neglect of duty.
+malfeasance, misfeasance or neglect of duty.

 Trustees are subject to a vote of confidence every five years within the

 church.
-If they loose such a vote,
+If they

-trustees may be replaced by election by voting members of the church.
-The six candidates for trustees getting
+lose such a vote, trustees may be replaced by election by voting members of the

-the most votes would be elected, in event of a vote, and the persons with the
+candidates for trustees getting the most votes would be elected, in event of a

-seventh through tenth most votes would be alternates, if an existing trustee is
+vote, and the persons with the seventh through tenth most votes would be alternates, if an existing trustee is unable to function or

-addition, a trustee can be removed for gross misconduct or neglect of duty by a
+removed for gross misconduct or neglect of duty by a 2/3 majority of the

-2/3 majority of the trustees, the board and the
+trustees, the board and the membership.

 In